Spin network coherent states for planar gravitational waves. I: Coherent states

-Continue with the recipe: dampen the sum using a Gaussian $\exp [-t L(L+1)/2]$.
+Continue with the recipe: dampen the sum using a Gaussian $\exp [-t L(L+1)/2 \,]$.
 Complexify by extending the angles in u to complex values, replacing u by a matrix g in the complex extension of O(3).
+(For the free particle, x becomes complex; here, the angles become complex.)
 The coherent state has the general form